meltano/handbook/src/_company/communication.md

 **Best Venue:** Public channels, directly to their manger or them.

-**Examples:** Melty I have observed you taking charge of this project and i am so impressed with how proactive you have been involving stakeholder searly and how you communicate with them.
+**Examples:** Melty I have observed you taking charge of this project and i am so impressed with how proactive you have been involving stakeholders early and how you communicate with them.
 Keep it up.

 #### Constructive

 The most constructive feedback is more of a two-way conversation.
 Feedback should be delivered with the intent to help someone improve vs scolding them or making them feel shame.
 Try to avoid telling someone how to fix the problem - this becomes a missed learning and experimenting opportunity.
 Alternatively, talk through solutions with them.

-When you deliver negative feedback you want to do so in a way that minimizees the threat response.
-Start by ddressing both strengths and positivies before weaknesses.
+When you deliver negative feedback you want to do so in a way that minimizes the threat response.
+Start by addressing both strengths and positives before weaknesses.
 Do so in a a clear, specific, professional and caring way.
 If possible try to add in the impact of the behavior so people can fully see both the behavior and how it effects the team or projects.
 Avoid judgment and sweeping generalizations.

 Make sure you leave time when giving feedback to allow the person to ask clarifying questions.
 Again, it should be a conversation or working shopping improvements.

 **Best Venue**: 1:1

-**Examples:** Melty we are super happy with the results of this project but in the process of getting it over the finishline you seemed ot alienate some of your peers by exlusding them in the decision making.
+**Examples:** Melty we are super happy with the results of this project but in the process of getting it over the finish line you seemed ot alienate some of your peers by excluding them in the decision making.
 We want to see you build yourself as a leader and often that involves bringing people up with you and being a mentor which we kow you ar capable of.
 Let’s talk about how we can try to involve other more going forward.

 #### Checking in / Reminders